-- initial investment required and proof of investment income.
+- Initial investment and proof of investment income.

-Documents presented should not exceed 90 days since their issue.
-You can also get a business plan stamped with a ‘viable’ approval by visiting an organization the Spanish government deems suitable.
-Having a pre-approved business plan can make the freelance visa process easier and quicker.
-You can visit or contact a local office of these organizations:
+Documents should not exceed 90 days since their issue.
+You can also get a business plan approved by visiting an organization the Spanish government deems suitable.
+Having a pre-approved business plan can also make the freelance visa process easier.
+Contact a local office of these organizations:

 - Federación Nacional de Asociaciones de Empresarios y Trabajadores Autónomos (ATA)